ipspace/netlab/docs/netlab/show.md

 * **images** -- Vagrant box names or container names for all supported devices or a single device
 * **module** -- Configuration modules
 * **module-support** -- Configuration modules support matrix
+* **outputs** -- Output modules used by the **[netlab create](create.md)** command
 * **providers** -- Virtualization providers

+The system settings can be displayed as a table, as raw text that is easy to parse in automation scripts, and as YAML data that can be used by third-party utilities.
+See usage guidelines  and examples in individual command descriptions for more details.

 ```eval_rst
 .. contents:: Table of Contents